 Snow is a very durable surface, so you should travel and camp on it as much as possible!
 Be aware, however, that many animals survive the winter by burrowing under the snowpack, and this can become difficult if skis or snowshoes compress the snowpack.
 It’s tough to avoid, but be mindful of where you’re traveling and stick to trails when they’re available.

-Also be aware that snow insulates the ground, preventing those critters and even tree roots from freezing.
+Also be aware that snow insulates the ground, preventing those critters—as well as tree roots—from freezing.
 If you remove snow down to the ground for some reason, make sure to cover it again before you leave.

-Burying garbage in the snow is notappropriate waste disposal.All of that stuff will turn up again when the snow melts in a few months.
+Burying garbage in the snow is not appropriate waste disposal.All of that stuff will show up again when the snow melts in a few months.
 If you bring it with you, pack it out!

 Human Waste Disposal